NavyaG-lab/Tech-writer/on-call/data-infra/mdss_alerts_playbook.md

 ### Solution

-If the increase in the number of new resource groups for this series was a one-time thing and we don't expect it to continue getting similar numbers of resources on a regular basis, nothing is to be done.
+If the increase in the number of new resource groups for this series was a one-time thing and we don't expect it to continue getting similar numbers of resources on a regular basis, nothing needs to be done.

 If the series is not PII and we expect its resource groups to continue growing regularly, it should be added to the deletion-deny-list in the appropriate country's config(s) (e.g. [BR config](https://github.com/nubank/ouroboros/blob/config/src/prod/ouroboros_br_config.json#L6))